danieloi/scripture-promises/code/readme.md

 ## 🔦 About

 This monorepo is a starter for an Expo + Next.js app using [Expo Router](https://expo.github.io/router/) to enable a file-system based routing in native apps.
 The API is very Next.js- and Remix-esque.
 I view it as the future of cross-platform routing.
+Components are from [showtime](https://github.com/showtime-xyz/showtime-frontend) and the json-file based backend is inspired by [react-native-directory](https://github.com/react-native-community/directory)

 ## 📦 Included packages